hapax/hapax.github.io/assets/simple-physics.md

 This is the *Einstein-Smoluchowski-Sutherland (ESS) relation*, after the three physicists who independently discovered it.
-Remarkably, the gravitational force $mg$ cancels, and the diffusion depends only on the size $r$ of the grains.
+Remarkably, the gravitational force $mg$ cancels out altogether, and the diffusion depends only on the size $r$ of the grains.
 The grain jiggles the same way on Mars!